sveltejs/kit/.changeset/wet-hats-listen.md

 '@sveltejs/adapter-vercel': minor
 ---

-adding support for ServerlessFunctionConfig and EdgeFunctionConfig
+feat: support for `ServerlessFunctionConfig` and `EdgeFunctionConfig`